Read more about the changes made on December 15 here.

 (a) you have the right, power, and ability to enter into and perform under this Agreement;

-(b) you are a business (which may be a sole proprietor) or a non-profit organization located in the United States and are eligible to apply for a Stripe account and use the Services;
+(b) you are a business (which may be a sole proprietor) or a non-profit organisation located in Romania and are eligible to apply for a Stripe account and use the Services;

 (c) you have, and comply with, all necessary rights, consents, licenses, and approvals for the operation of your business and to allow you to access and use the Services in compliance with this Agreement and Law;